 No matter what, the best SaaS companies will continue to grow faster than ever.
 Amazing new startups and technologies will continue to be born.
-But the unprecedented multiples we’re seeing, which breed all these unicorns — they probably can’t last.
-I mean, does it really make sense that Salesforce is only worth 15x Slack?
-Is Workday really only worth 4x Zenefits?
-Really?
-I mean, not unless the entire world truly, really has changed.
-Not unless all the private SaaS unicorns really deserve such higher multiples than their public compatriots.
+And the CIO’s budget will continue to be repurposed at a tremendous pace from maintenance and on-prem to Cloud and SaaS.
+But the unprecedented multiples we’re seeing, which breed all these unicorns — they probably won’t last.

 So at some point, startup valuations and multiples will come down.
 That means funding will get harder.
 That means startups will have less to spend, because burn rates will have to come down.